5-HO-DPT: Pharmacodynamics

-The drug shows affinity for the serotonin 5-HT_{1A} receptor (K_{i} = 7.1 nM), the serotonin 5-HT_{1B} receptor (K_{i} = 4,300 nM), and the serotonin 5-HT_{2} receptor (K_{i} = 1.0–450 nM).
+5-HO-DPT shows affinity for the serotonin 5-HT_{1A} receptor (K_{i} = 7.1 nM), the serotonin 5-HT_{1B} receptor (K_{i} = 4,300 nM), and the serotonin 5-HT_{2} receptor (K_{i} = 1.0–450 nM).
+It was a potent serotonin receptor agonist in the rat stomach strip.
 5-HO-DPT was not tested itself, but its O-methyl ether 5-MeO-DPT fully substituted for the psychedelic drug DOM in rodent drug discrimination tests and partially substituted for 8-OH-DPAT in these tests followed by behavioral disruption at higher doses.

 5-Hydroxytryptamines like bufotenin (5-HO-DMT) are known to be hydrophilic and peripherally selective, in turn resulting in difficulty crossing the blood–brain barrier and exerting central effects.
 However, 5-HO-DPT is notable in having much greater lipophilicity in comparison to bufotenin owing to its propyl groups (predicted log P = 3.0 and 1.2, respectively).

 Chemistry

 Analogues

-Analogues of 5-HO-DPT include dipropyltryptamine (DPT), 4-HO-DPT (deprocin), 4-AcO-DPT (depracetin), 5-MeO-DPT, bufotenin (5-HO-DMT), 5-HO-DET, and 5-HO-DiPT, among others.
+Analogues of 5-HO-DPT include dipropyltryptamine (DPT), 4-HO-DPT (deprocin), 4-AcO-DPT (depracetin), 5-MeO-DPT, bufotenin (5-HO-DMT), 5-HO-MET, 5-HO-DET, and 5-HO-DiPT, among others.